 - 1/4 cup grated Parmigiano-Reggiano

-- 6. Pack the seafood imperial mixture into clam or scallop shells, or individual ramekins; top with the seasoned bread crumbs; and bake until warm throughout, approximately 8 minutes.
+- Pack the seafood imperial mixture into clam or scallop shells, or individual ramekins; top with the seasoned bread crumbs; and bake until warm throughout, about 8 minutes.
 Serve the seafood imperial immediately, with the remaining lemon wedges alongside for squeezing.